 A confidential file will be established for each child registered in the CYS program.
 The registration file will contain all information gathered at the time of registration.
-Program files will contain observations of the child's growth and development recorded by the staff, health records and parent conference reports.

 Any information in your child's file will be categorized as "For Official Use Only".
 The information will not be made available to anyone not directly related to implementing your child's program without your written consent.
 Army FMWRC staff are also authorized access to children's folders.
 All information in your child's file will be signed and dated by the appropriate person.
 You will have access to your child's file upon request.
 All files will be kept in a locked file drawer.
-Files will be shredded one year after your child's departure or after three years if your child has any special needs.
+Files will be shredded three years after your child's departure.